 My cousin asked me not to call my parents or pick up any of their calls.
 I was too lost in the moment so I called one of my friends who runs a grocery shop near my place.
 I asked him to go to my place on the pretext of a home delivery and figure out what was happening.
 Meanwhile, all my calls to my sister were being rejected.
 My friend called me later that night and told me that my father had been arrested and my mother, hospitalised.
 A few days later, Delhi Police arrested me from my college and took me into custody.

 Today, my mother is no more.
 She died of shock.
 My father is still in jail.
 I work as a professional wedding photographer.
 When I am gone for work, I am worried sick for my father.

 We are fighting a case under the SC/ST Atrocities Act.
-I have to attend court hearings and fight my ‘family’ to prove that my family is innocent.Share
+I have to attend court hearings and fight my ‘family’ to prove that my family is innocent.Share this quote